 Correcting, Improving, and Verifying Automated Guidance in a New Warning Paradigm

-To help address some of these concerns, the first part of this thesis provides a detailed analysis of the maximum attainable predictability of the automated guidance during the spring season of 2015, and offers a comparison of the verification statistics from automation to those of the corresponding storm-based warnings issued by the National Weather Service during the same time period.
+To help address some of these concerns, the first part of this study provides a detailed analysis of the maximum attainable predictability of the automated ProbSevere guidance during the spring season of 2015, and offers a comparison of the verification statistics from automation to those of the corresponding storm-based warnings issued by the NWS during the same time period.
 To facilitate this process, a new algorithm is developed to correct improper track breakages that occur in the ProbSevere model, which could negatively affect usability, verification, and predictability metrics.
-The second part of this thesis addresses storm-scale severe weather probability trends by developing a machine learning model to predict the evolution of a storm’s likelihood of producing severe weather.
-This model uses the ensemble average of six machine learning members trained on variables obtained from the initial automated guidance, environmental parameters, and a storm’s history, to predict future probabilities of severe weather occurrence over a predicted duration of a storm.
-Finally, the model was implemented and tested during the 2017 Spring Experiment held at the NOAA HWT, and an analysis of the model’s performance during that experiment is provided.
+The second part of this study addresses storm-scale severe weather probability trends by developing a machine learning model to predict the evolution of a storm’s likelihood of producing severe weather.
+This model uses the ensemble average of six machine learning members trained on variables obtained from the initial ProbSevere model, environmental parameters, and a storm’s history, to predict future ProbSevere probabilities over a predicted duration of a storm.
+The model was implemented and tested during the 2017 Spring Experiment held at the NOAA HWT, and an analysis of the model’s performance during that experiment is provided.